 The course examines the legacy of apartheid and the role of social entrepreneurship in transforming communities.
 Students are placed in community organizations in nearby townships.
-May be crosslisted as MGMT 270, WMST 275, or PSYC 270.
+Crosslisted as MGMT 270 and WMST 275 and PSYC 270.
 Prerequisite: permission of the instructor.